MakingLearningEzy/ELK_UT/README.md

+** files and command having paths from my local system so when you use in your system please update paths to your local path .

+# ELK Application data flow

+CSV Files --> filebeat --> logstash --> elastic search --> Kibana

 # Please read this first

 This branch contains all below configuration files used during demo of CSV data loading to elastic .